Updated

 From there it’s ongoing managed support with 24/7 monitoring, quarterly business reviews, and proactive infrastructure planning so your technology evolves with your business.

-This process works because it’s been refined across 500+ Canadian businesses since 2012.
+This process has been refined since 2012 across Canadian businesses of every size.
 We know what breaks, what gets missed, and what actually moves the needle for Oakville businesses.

 Three Oakville scenarios we’ve worked through